 Bradford man accused of indecent assault

-A Bradford man is facing allegations that he had indecent contact with a woman while she was sleeping.
+A Bradford man is facing criminal charges after he allegedly had indecent contact with a teen who has a mental disability.

-James was released on $10,000 unsecured bail, and a preliminary hearing is set for Oct.
-21.
+Frederick is free on $5,000 unsecured bail, and a preliminary hearing is set for Nov.
+4.